coinables/joinstr/README.md

  - Bitcoin Core

  **Usage:**

+ **CLI**

- 1. Run `python coinjoin.py` and enter descriptor for one of the inputs.
+ 1. Run `python joinstr-cli.py` and enter descriptor for one of the inputs.
  2. Script will check inputs for this round in every 30 seconds and register a new adddress for output once 5 inputs are registered.
  3. Similar check happens every 30 seconds for outputs.
 Last peer should create a PSBT.
  4. Unsigned PSBT will be printed and signed by wallet with `walletprocesspsbt` RPC.
  5. Script will check signed PSBTs and last peer should finalize coinjoin transaction once 5 signed PSBTs are received.
  6. Coinjoin transaction will be broadcasted and txid will be printed.

- Note: Every step is followed by an eventid which represents the id for event published using python-nostr and could be checked using [nostr gateway](https://nostr.guru/).

-**Example:**
+ **GUI**

+ 1. Clone repo so that templates are available for using `joinstr-web`
+ 2. Run `joinstr-web.py` and open http://127.0.0.1:5000/ in browser.
+ 3. Select one of the inputs from wallet and submit for input registration.
+ 4. A new address will be registered for output once 5 inputs are registered for this round.
+ 5. PSBT will be created and shared.

+ _GUI is a work in progress and other phases (signing PSBT and broadcasting) are left._

+**Examples:**

+CLI

 ```
 List of utxos in wallet: